 Numato Lab’s 8 Channel Bluetooth Relay Module is a versatile product for controlling electrical and electronic devices remotely from a PC over Bluetooth link.
 Ease of use and wider operating system compatibility are the primary goals behind this product’s design.
-This simplicity allows use of off-the shelf Terminal Emulation programs such as Hyper Terminal and PUTTY for controlling the module with a simple set of human readable commands.
+This simplicity allows the use of off-the-shelf Terminal Emulation programs such as Hyper Terminal and PUTTY for controlling the module with a simple set of human-readable commands.
 For power users, this module can be controlled by writing programs in various programming languages.

 Some of the possible uses of this module include

 - Home Automation

 This product is compatible with the following operating systems.

 - And any other operating system that supports Bluetooth devices.